Comparison

 Worth knowing, with caveats

 HomeZada.
 A web-first whole-home platform with real inventory features and a free tier.
-The catch is mobile: its iOS companion app has not been updated since 2022 and is rated 2.86 as of July 2026, so it is not a mobile-first choice even though the web platform is capable.
+The catch is mobile: its iOS companion app was last updated in May 2022 and is rated 2.9 as of August 5, 2026, so it is not a mobile-first choice even though the web platform is capable.

 NAIC Home Inventory.
 Free and made by the insurance commissioners' association, which is useful if you want an app with zero commercial ties.
-The honest downside is quality: it is rated 2.23 on the App Store as of July 2026, so you trade polish for neutrality.
+It is still maintained: a v1.5.0 update shipped in October 2025.
+The honest downside is quality: it is rated about 2.1 on the App Store as of August 5, 2026, so you trade polish for neutrality.

 Still in old roundups